mdo992/bobsgame-fonts/Pixel Sans.md

 * Ni no Kuni: Dominion of the Dark Djinn
 * Nodame Cantabile
 * Nora and the Time Studio: The Witch of the Misty Forest
 * Okaeri!
 Chibi-Robo!
-Happy Richie Osoji
+Happy Richie Ōsōji
-* Ouran High School Host Club DS
+* Ōran High School Host Club DS
 * Picross DS (from the Touch!
 Generations series)
 * Pokémon Black & White (also used in beta release and its sequel) – The font is available in-game as **a/0/2/3/3_0.RTFN** based on the country/region the game is played.
 The font is in Unicode, however all Greek and many Cyrillic characters are omitted.
 * Pokémon Conquest – This font is used in the Japanese version only.